postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 Postman integrations enable you to send the results of collection-based monitors to a variety of applications and channels, such as Slack, Microsoft Teams, Datadog, or Splunk.
 You can also send monitor results to a custom webhook to integrate Postman monitors with your specific workflow.

-The **Monitoring** tab in the API Builder provides one place to manage all of your API's integrations for collection-based monitors.
+The **Monitoring** tab in the API Builder provides one place to manage all your API's integrations for collection-based monitors.
 You can set up a new integration, track results, and view your configured monitor integrations.

 > You can also set up a Slack integration for uptime monitors.
 Learn more about [integrating uptime monitors and Slack](/docs/monitoring-your-api/uptime-monitors/#getting-notified-about-downtime).